Envelopes and refinements in categories, with applications to Functional Analysis: Introduction

-This paper is intended as a part of the program, suggested in \cite{Akbarov-stein-groups}.
+This paper is planned as a part of the program, described in \cite{Akbarov-stein-groups}.
 We discuss here the question (which remained open up to the last time), how one should define envelopes in general category theory, and under which conditions they exist and are functors?
-We suggest a natural definition (from our point of view) and establish some wide necessary and sufficient conditions for existence of envelopes and their dual constructions, which we call imprints.
-As applications, we show that in the categories ${\tt Ste}$ of stereotype spaces, and ${\tt Ste}^\circledast$ of stereotype algebras the envelopes and the imprints exist in a very wide class of situations.
-We plan to use these results further in building the above mentioned duality theory for differential geometry.
+We suggest a natural definition (from our point of view) and establish some wide necessary and sufficient conditions for existence of envelopes and their dual constructions, which we call refinements.
+As applications, we show that in the categories ${\tt Ste}$ of stereotype spaces, and ${\tt Ste}^\circledast$ of stereotype algebras the envelopes and the refinements exist in a very wide class of situations.